Foreman and SimPro Lightning: How They Fit Together

 He writes your reports.
 Daily, weekly, monthly.
 Cross-source, not just SimPro.
 "Who's been quoted but not approved in 7 days, by sales rep, with each prospect's last email response time attached?"
 He runs it and sends it.

 He spots trouble early.
 Set the conditions once; he watches 24/7 across every channel.
 A regular customer goes 6 weeks without booking.
 An invoice crosses 30 days while the customer is still actively chasing service over WhatsApp.
 A quote was sent on Tuesday and there's been silence from a client who normally replies inside the day.
 He surfaces it to the right person before it becomes a problem.
-And the right person part matters, because the trigger and the right human contact often live on different surfaces.

-A useful test if you're weighing both: write down the last five admin headaches you actually handled this week.
+A practical test if you're weighing both: write down the last five admin headaches you actually handled this week.
 For each one, ask where the answer or the action lived.
-If it lived entirely inside SimPro (quote built, job scheduled, report run), that's the Lightning lane.
-If the answer required pulling something from WhatsApp, email, or a missed phone call into SimPro (or back out the other way), that's the Foreman lane.
-Most growing trade businesses find the second list is longer.
+If it lived entirely inside SimPro (quote built, job scheduled, report run), that is the Lightning lane.
+If the answer required pulling something from WhatsApp, email, or a missed phone call into SimPro (or back out the other way), that is the Foreman lane.
+For most growing trade businesses, the second list tends to be longer.

 If you've already read how to get more out of Simpro, this is the natural next layer up.